toggl/toggl_api_docs/chapters/project_users.md

 ##Mass Actions##

 ###Create multiple project users for single project###
-To create multiple project users for a single project, you must add multiple user ids separated with a comma with the `uid` parameter
+To create multiple project users for a single project, you must add multiple user ids separated with a comma with the `uid` parameter.

 `POST https://www.toggl.com/api/v8/project_users`